MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-clients.md

 ## Mobile clients

 The Teams mobile apps are available for Android and iOS, and are geared for on-the-go users participating in chat-based conversations and allow peer-to-peer audio calls.
 For mobile apps, go to the relevant mobile stores Google Play and the Apple App Store.
-The Windows Phone App was retired July 20, 2018 and may no longer work.

-In China, here's how to [get Teams for Android](get-teams-android-in-china.md).

 Supported mobile platforms for Teams mobile apps are the following: